rarruda/plendit/README.md

 Any version will probably sufice.
 The simplest way to install this for mac users is probably to use http://postgresapp.com/ .
 The homebrew version is also a possiblity

+* Redis

+We have only tested with Redis >= 3.0.
+Other versions could work.
+For development you can just download the precompiled tarball from http://redis.io/.
+ Homebrew does not have redis 3.0 yet. (though it could still work with an older version of redis).

+To start: (after unpacking the tarball) `./src/redis-server`

 * ElasticSearch (re)initialization